American Express Platinum Cashback: what's on offer?

 Cash back bonuses

-Both these American Express Platinum deals come with an introductory incentive.
+Both American Express Platinum deals come with a couple of introductory incentives.

 As with most introductory offers, there's a maximum earning limit, as follows: